Women and Children Dying From Preventable Causes

 The influx of refugees has put intense pressure on a health care system that still struggles to meet the needs of its own people.
 As refugees flood into Uganda, Uganda’s health centers face serious shortages of medicines, supplies and staff.

-About 80% of refugees are women and children, who are particularly vulnerable to health issues that arise in the settlements.
+About 80% of refugees are women and children, who are particularly vulnerable to sickness and death.
 Without medical care, people die from preventable causes.
 Mothers die while giving birth.
 Babies don’t get proper nutrition.
 Children suffer from malaria.

 Medical Teams is recognized by the United Nations for the quality of our work to make sure refugees throughout Uganda have access to life-saving medical care.
 Because of that, we have been the chosen partner for providing refugee healthcare in Uganda by the UN Refugee Agency (UNHCR) since 2009.

-Your support allows us to be on the frontlines as refugees cross the border into Uganda.
-It enables our teams to provide a health screening for nearly every refugee that arrives in Uganda, providing vaccines and closely monitoring for diseases like Ebola, cholera and COVID-19 that have outbreak potential.
+Your support allows us to be on the front lines as refugees cross the border into Uganda.
+It enables our teams to provide a health screening for nearly every refugee that arrives in Uganda.
+You also help provide vaccines and monitor for diseases like Ebola, cholera and COVID-19 that have outbreak potential.